 I wished for Russell & Creswick to invest in advertising, so I could expand the personal injury and medical work but respected the firm’s decision that they wished to promote the commercial side of the business.
 We parted very amicably and I spent two years at another firm in Sheffield, at the end of which I had achieved accreditation with the Law Society Clinical Negligence Panel.
 The work I have been doing had been successful and lucrative.
 The Legal Services Commission at the time had just announced that medical negligence work would only be funded publicly by specialist firms with a Panel member and I had achieved that status.
 This firm had been engaged in this field of work for some time.
 However, they did not wish to expand my hours from 2 days to 3 days per week.
 I just could not understand the decision and decided to leave.

 Lady luck was watching over me again.
-I met Janet Baker , a formidable clinical negligence lawyer (I call her “The Guru”) when I offered to share a taxi with her after a training course in London to get us to St Pancras Station.
+I met Janet Baker , a formidable clinical negligence injury lawyers (I call her “The Guru”) when I offered to share a taxi with her after a training course in London to get us to St Pancras Station.
 We got chatting and she was incredulous that she had not come across me before, as she had been trying to recruit a panel member for nine months!
 I joined her at Keeble Hawson and spent a very happy six years with her.

 The work was high-pressure although I enjoyed it.
 However, after 6 years I felt I did not have enough energy for my young son.
 I wished to cut back and finish at 3 PM each day.
 It was getting to the stage where I could barely croak out a bedtime story for him because I had been multitasking on 120 clinical negligence files and dictating all day.
 Janet supported my decision but the decision had to be made with other partners and flexible working was refused.
 I therefore gave into headhunting from Taylor & Emmet and spent six years there developing a clinical negligence department from scratch.